 In case somebody joins your game who shouldn't have, or somebody uses an inappropriate name, you may want to remove them from the game.
 Here's how to do that.
 From the lobby If you haven't started the game yet, you can remove a player by hovering over their name and then clicking it.
 In-game To remove a player in the middle of a game, click their name on the leaderboard

-This article is here to explain why midgame can sometimes occur and how to best prevent them from happening.
-Midgame issues include game balances not updating, upgrades not activating, or powerups being unable for purchase.
-These issues happen due to something called packet loss.
+Midgame Issues This article explains why midgame can sometimes occur and the best ways to prevent them from happening.
+Midgame issues include but aren't limited to game balances not updating, upgrades not activating, and not being able to purchase powerups.
+Issues like these happen due to something called packet loss.
 During a Gimkit game, small packets of data are sent to all players of a game to inform them of their current state.
-These packets of data include their balance, which upgrade levels they are at, which powerups the
+These data packets include player's balances, which

 How to view the leaderboard on a student's device